 If you want to transfer your hosting and domain from GoDaddy to Bluehost, there is an easy solution to it.
 I’ve recently switched hosting providers and I was surprised how easy it was.
 Here I’ll show you how to move a WordPress site from GoDaddy to Bluehost in 11 super detailed steps.

 UPDATE: Bluehost has given me a special discount for my readers!
 You can now get hosted with them for as little as $2.95/month (including a FREE domain name for the first year!).
+This adds up to $35.4/year, which honestly, is an unbeatable deal.
 Claim your discounted Bluehost hosting now.

 I know how important it is for you to get this done as fast as possible and without headaches.
 That’s why I put together this visual guide so you can easily follow the steps.

 In this tutorial, I will show you how to change hosting providers manually (without the help of a plugin).
 I am not tech-savvy at all, yet it took me less than an hour to move my blog from GoDaddy to Bluehost and I didn’t even have this guide to walk me through!

 How to move a WordPress website from GoDaddy to Bluehost:

 - Get hosted with Bluehost